religiosa1/react-solid-flow/README.md

 [React](https://reactjs.org/)

-It fulfills everyday needs: iteration, conditional display, Portals, ErrorBoundaries, async helpers etc.
+It fulfills everyday needs: iteration, conditional display, Portals, ErrorBoundaries, and helpers for async operations (fetches or whatever).

-- typescript support
+- native typescript support
 - lightweight, zero 3d party dependencies, except react
-- modern: react 16.8+, no legacy APIs or weird hacks
+- modern: react 16.8+ ..
+18.x, no legacy APIs or weird hacks
 - fully tested
 - easy to use
-- hooks and components for performing async operation with Suspense support
+- hooks and components for performing async operation; handling cancellations, mutations, race conditions and more.
 - mostly SolidJs compatible interface (where it makes sense in the react context)
 - covers common pitfalls (missed keys in maps, primitives as childrens etc.)
 - ⚡⚡💩💩 bLaZinGly FaSt 💩💩⚡⚡